jahfer/ori/README.md

 timeout = Ori::Timeout.new(0.1) # stop after 100ms if no resource completes

-case Ori.select([promise, mutex, channel, timeout]) in Ori::Promise(value)     then puts "Promise: #{value}" in Ori::Mutex              then puts "Mutex acquired!" in Ori::BaseChannel(value) then puts "Channel: #{value}" in Ori::Timeout            then puts "Timeout!" end
+case Ori.select([promise, mutex, channel, timeout]) in Ori::Promise(value) then puts "Promise: #{value}" in Ori::Mutex          then puts "Mutex acquired!" in Ori::Channel(value) then puts "Channel: #{value}" in Ori::Timeout        then puts "Timeout!" end
 ```